 Pie & Whiskey: Writers Under the Influence of Butter & Booze is a 2017 New York Times New & Notable book to which I contributed a very personal essay, with thanks to editors Kate Lebo and Sam Ligon.

-I freelance from the Pacific Northwest for the Guardian and the New York Times, and soon, the Washington Post.
-Of late, I have merged the personal and the political in pieces such as this Guardian essay about automation, education and social justice.
+I freelance from the Pacific Northwest for the Washington Post, the Guardian and the New York Times.
+Of late, I have investigated the cannabis industry for the Washington Post and revealed our children’s precarious futures in the fourth industrial revolution in this Guardian essay about automation, education and social justice.

 Though I had been writing for the Guardian for years, I was floored when Editor-in-Chief Katharine Viner commissioned me to investigate the disappearance of Blackfeet actress Misty Upham.
 My 5,000 word narrative about Misty’s life and death was recognized for Diversity in Digital Features by the Society for Features Journalism in 2016.